zheng-bo-org/zhengbo-mobile/data/api/aboutAPI.md

 }
 In this case its means that you are specifiying the keywords by yourself.

-What if in the url no format stuffs exists ?
-You just put an empty map for it, for example:
+What if in the url no formatting stuffs exists ?
+You may put an empty map for it, for example:
 (Rest/post /users/tokens {} asBody (login)): {
     req: {
         username: string,